 - If you are required to file Form 1040 with the United States, complete Schedule SE (Form 1040) and attach it to your Form 1040. - If you are not required to file Form 1040 with the United States and you are a bona fide resident of American Samoa, the CNMI, Guam, Puerto Rico, or the USVI, file Form 1040-SS.
 If you are a resident of Puerto Rico, you may file the Spanish-language Form 1040-PR instead.
-Do not file either of these forms with Form 1040.
+Do not file either of these forms with Form

 Chapter 11 bankruptcy cases.
-While you are a debtor in a chapter 11 bankruptcy case, your net profit or loss from self-employment will be included on the income tax return (Form 1041) of the bankruptcy estate.
+While you are a debtor in a chapter 11 bankruptcy case, your net profit or loss from self-employment will be included on the income tax return (Form 1041, U.S. Income Tax Return for Estates and Trusts) of the bankruptcy estate.
 However, you-not the bankruptcy estate-are responsible for paying self-employment tax on your net earnings from self-employment.